frenkie/watchit-service/README.md

 # watchit-service
-The Watchit service creates a video playlist from URLs to (popular) video services, regardless of origin
+The Watchit service creates a unified video playlist from URLs to (popular) video services, regardless of origin.

-## Currently in development stage, come back later!
+## Currently in development stage, so come back later!

 ## configuration
 Watch It uses Mongodb as a database.
 To connect to the database you have